• Skip to primary navigation

 Young boy with chocolate bark featuring roasted edible crickets!

-With Halloween coming up, I figured this bark recipe with chocolate, crickets, dried cherries, and roasted almonds would be a fun, creepy dessert to serve.
+This bark recipe with chocolate, crickets, dried cherries, and roasted almonds would be a fun, creepy dessert to serve for a Halloween party.

 I'm going to be really honest here.
 Eating a cricket by a campfire, with low light, is much easier than eating them in your bright kitchen.
 Creepy.